-Today is the Independence Day of Kyrgyzstan, we go downtownwith Alessandro to see the celebrations.
+Today is the Independence Day of Kyrgyzstan, we go downtown with Alessandro to see the celebrations.

-Kyrgyzstan is a nation of very tough people, they made two revolutions in the last 10 years (the Tulip Revolution in 2005 and the Kyrgyz Second revolution in 2010) and their nation pride is quite high.
+Kyrgyzstan is a nation of very tough people, they made two revolutions in the last 10 years (the Tulip Revolution in 2005 and the Kyrgyz Second revolution in 2010) and their national pride is quite high.

-But upon our arrival the game has just ended, and we fret.
+But upon our arrival, the game has just ended, and we fret.
 There we meet the other guys from the guest house which, however, were able to watch the game.
 No one knew the starting time so it was just luck… and we are the losers.